bgsilvait/winssh/README.md

 ## Introduction

-**winssh** is a Powershell script that installs and configures sshd service on Windows Server.
+**winssh** is a Powershell script that installs and configures sshd service on Windows Server(2019 and later versions are supported).
 You can choose 3 different **RunModes**:

 - default